Thyroid disease in pregnancy

 Thyroid disease in pregnancy can affect the health of the mother as well as the child before and after delivery.
-Thyroid disorders are prevalent in women of child-bearing age and for this reason commonly present as a pre-existing disease in pregnancy, or after childbirth.
+Thyroid disorders are prevalent in women of childbearing age and for this reason commonly present as a pre-existing disease in pregnancy, or after childbirth.
 Uncorrected thyroid dysfunction in pregnancy has adverse effects on fetal and maternal well-being.
 The deleterious effects of thyroid dysfunction can also extend beyond pregnancy and delivery to affect neurointellectual development in the early life of the child.
-Due to an increase in thyroxine binding globulin, an increase in placental type 3 deioidinase and the placental transfer of maternal thyroxine to the fetus, the demand for thyroid hormones is increased during pregnancy.
+Due to an increase in thyroxine-binding globulin, an increase in placental type 3 deiodinase, and the placental transfer of maternal thyroxine to the fetus, the demand for thyroid hormones is increased during pregnancy.
 The necessary increase in thyroid hormone production is facilitated by high human chorionic gonadotropin (hCG) concentrations, which bind the TSH receptor and stimulate the maternal thyroid to increase maternal thyroid hormone concentrations by roughly 50%.
 If the necessary increase in thyroid function cannot be met, this may cause a previously unnoticed (mild) thyroid disorder to worsen and become evident as gestational thyroid disease.
-Currently, there is not enough evidence to suggest that screening for thyroid dysfunction is beneficial, especially since treatment thyroid hormone supplementation may come with a risk of overtreatment.
-After women give birth, about 5% develop postpartum thyroiditis which can occur up to nine months afterwards.
+Currently, there is not enough evidence to suggest that screening for thyroid dysfunction is beneficial, especially since treatment with thyroid hormone supplementation may come with a risk of overtreatment.
+After women give birth, about 5% develop postpartum thyroiditis, which can occur up to nine months afterward.
 This is characterized by a short period of hyperthyroidism followed by a period of hypothyroidism; 20–40% remain permanently hypothyroid.

 The thyroid in pregnancy

 Fetal thyroxine is wholly obtained from maternal sources in early pregnancy since the fetal thyroid gland only becomes functional in the second trimester of gestation.
-As thyroxine is essential for fetal neurodevelopment it is critical that maternal delivery of thyroxine to the fetus is ensured early in gestation.
+As thyroxine is essential for fetal neurodevelopment, maternal delivery of thyroxine to the fetus must be ensured early in gestation.
 In pregnancy, iodide losses through the urine and the feto-placental unit contribute to a state of relative iodine deficiency.
 Thus, pregnant women require additional iodine intake.
-A daily iodine intake of 250 µg is recommended in pregnancy but this is not always achieved even in iodine sufficient parts of the world.
+A daily iodine intake of 250 μg is recommended in pregnancy, but this is not always achieved even in iodine-sufficient parts of the world.

-Thyroid hormone concentrations in blood are increased in pregnancy, partly due to the high levels of estrogen and due to the weak thyroid stimulating effects of human chorionic gonadotropin (hCG) that acts like TSH.
-Thyroxine (T4) levels rise from about 6–12 weeks, and peak by mid-gestation; reverse changes are seen with TSH.
-Gestation specific reference ranges for thyroid function tests are not widely in use although many centres are now preparing them.
+Thyroid hormone concentrations in blood are increased in pregnancy, partly due to the high levels of estrogen and due to the weak thyroid-stimulating effects of human chorionic gonadotropin (hCG) that acts like TSH.
+Thyroxine (T4) levels rise from about 6–12 weeks and peak by mid-gestation; reverse changes are seen with TSH.
+Gestation-specific reference ranges for thyroid function tests are not widely in use, although many centres are now preparing them.